katemayo/js-dc-8/02-data_and_operators/readme.md

 #### Part 3: Accessing Elements from Arrays and Concatenating Them With Strings

-Now it's time to access letious combinations of the two arrays’ elements and concatenate their returned values.
+Now it's time to access various combinations of the two arrays’ elements and concatenate their returned values.

 ```javascript